Total Knee Replacement Physical Therapy Winchester, MO

 Pre-Surgery Total Knee Replacement Physical Therapy in Winchester, MO

-Any surgery, even if ultimately the best thing for you, will always result in some degree of trauma to your tissues.
-Prehabilitation, or pre-surgery physical therapy, plays a pivotal role in readying your body for the demands of surgery and safely and completely recovering.
-Engaging in physical therapy before your surgery can profoundly affect your recovery speed and success.
-Here’s how pre-surgery physical therapy in Winchester, MO can benefit you:
+Any surgery, though it may be ultimately in your best interest, still involves some degree of trauma to your tissues.
+Prehabilitation, or pre-surgery physical therapy, plays a pivotal role in preparing your body for the demands of surgery and the recovery process.
+Participating in physical therapy before your surgery can significantly impact your recovery speed and success.
+The goals of pre-surgery physical therapy in Winchester, MO are:

-• Improves Flexibility: Increased flexibility improves recovery, allowing for easier manipulation and mobilization post-surgery.
+• Improves Flexibility: Increased flexibility aids in the recovery process, enabling for simpler manipulation and mobilization post-surgery.

-• Educates Patients: Understanding the recovery process, exercises, and the use of assistive devices before surgery reduces post-operative anxiety.
+• Educates Patients: Comprehending the recovery process, exercises, and the use of assistive devices before surgery reduces post-operative anxiety.

 Key Pre-Surgery Exercises